gabrielcsapo/node-flat-db/README.md

 ### How to query

-With lowdb, you get access to the entire [lodash API](http://lodash.com/), so there is many ways to query and manipulate data.
+With flat-db, you get access to the entire [lodash API](http://lodash.com/), so there is many ways to query and manipulate data.
 Here are a few examples to get you started.

 Please note that data is returned by reference, this means that modifications to returned objects may change the database.
 To avoid such behaviour, you need to use `.cloneDeep()`.